DepthComputation/InSpaceType_Benchmark/README.md

 Then go to each subfolder and see respective README instruction for evalution.

-[InSpaceType all data](https://drive.google.com/drive/folders/1EjdInytpvYWBT3BmQIDsTzFyP0dngP1U?usp=sharing): This contains about 500G the whole InSpaceType dataset.
-The whole data is split into 7 chunks.
+[InSpaceType all data](https://drive.google.com/drive/folders/1EjdInytpvYWBT3BmQIDsTzFyP0dngP1U?usp=sharing): This contains 40K RGBD pairs, about 500G the whole InSpaceType dataset.
+The whole data is split into 8 chunks.
 Please download all chunks in the folder and extract them.

 The data is indexed by <seq_num> folders.
 In each folder, it contains images and depth maps.